Sridatta19/react-performance-test/README.md

-This is just a little sandbox for me to play with React + Angular together.
+This is just a little sandbox for me to play with React.

 To run the demo: